-Whether an athlete is a high school novice, a Tier-1 operator or a working professional, training time is always at a premium.
-Currently, one of the most hotly debated topics is “if” and/or “how” to program Olympic Weight Lifting (OWL) for non-OWL athletes.
+Whether an athlete is a high school novice, a Tier-1 operator, or a working professional, training time is always at a premium.
+One of the most hotly debated topics is “if” and/or “how” to program Olympic Weight Lifting (OWL) for non-OWL athletes.

 We set out to test these two assertions.

 - First, we wanted to see if it was possible to take novice athletes with no OWL experience and safely teach them to be proficient in the OWL movements in six weeks.

 - Second, because time is at a premium and most athletes only use the OWL as a tool to enhance sports performance, we wanted to identify if one tool (Power Clean or Power Snatch) was more effective than the other.

 Thus, began our six weeks training study to investigate OWL for the non-OWL athlete (Original Article).

 All subjects were high school freshmen (9th graders) and had no OWL experience.
 Each athlete was enrolled in a voluntary, but graded strength and conditioning program as part of their current academic curriculum.

 Table 1, below, contains a basic breakdown of our subject’s average experience, height, weight, and abilities: